Digicreon/Vik/README.md

 * `quitPageConfirmationText` (string): Text used for the confirmation box before leaving the page. (default: "`"Are you sure you want to leave this page?`"; but browsers usually override it)

-### 3.2 Links and forms configuration
+### 3.2 Configuration of links and forms
-It is possible to add special attributes to a link (or a form) tag, to modify its behaviour.
+It is possible to add special attributes to a link (or a form) tag, to modify its behavior.

 For example, here the link will *not* be managed by Vik:
 ```html